 - A. A disaster condition can vary from an isolated emergency affecting a single community to a catastrophic event that impacts all of Colleton County, as well as other areas of the State.
 Depending on the severity of the disaster, ESF-17 details the responsibilities and support of animal related activities within Colleton County.
 This ESF generalizes disaster-planning activities for both large and small animals, wild and domestic.
 It addresses public awareness policies and strategies, as well as contingency plans for disaster. - B. Natural disasters, as well as man-made disasters, may negatively impact the various animal industries/pet populations.
-Naturally introduced or intentionally introduced (bioterrorist) disease may threaten the animal or plant industry, or disease may threaten public health as well as animal health. - C. Efficient response and recovery efforts assure rapid return to economic soundness of the livestock/pet industry, public health protection, as well as the benefit of the human-animal bond of pets in the human recovery process following a disaster. - II.
-MISSION - A. The purpose of this ESF is to provide direction for handling animal issues before, during, and after an actual or potential disaster situation.
-It establishes the coordination of veterinary medicine and animal care resources in Colleton County, and supports individual agency plans. - III.
+Naturally introduced or intentionally introduced (bioterrorist) disease may threaten the animal or plant industry, or disease may threaten public health as well as animal health. - C. Efficient response and recovery efforts assure rapid return to economic soundness of the livestock/pet industry, public health protection, as well as the benefit of the human-animal bond of pets in the human recovery process following a disaster. - D. Agriculture is South Carolina's largest industry with an economic impact of \$46.2 billion annually and providing more that 240,000 jobs.
+South Carolina exports \$1.4 billion in forest products each year.
+Direct economic output of South Carolina sanitary paper manufacturing is \$1.6 billion. - II.
+MISSION - A. The purpose of this ESF is to provide direction for handling animal and agricultural issues before, during, and after an actual or potential disaster situation.
+It establishes the coordination of veterinary medicine and animal care resources in Colleton County, and supports individual agency plans.

+- III.
 CONCEPT OF OPERATIONS - A. Colleton County Animal Services has been designated as the primary organization for coordinating veterinary services and animal care needs in emergencies.
-Animal Services is responsible for communicating information with constituent veterinarians and related organizations.

-- B. Colleton County Animal Services will identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-17 during periods of activation.
+Animal Services is responsible for communicating information with constituent veterinarians and related organizations. - B. Colleton County Animal Services will identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-17 during periods of activation.
 On order, staff ESF-17 in the Colleton County EOC. - C. Colleton County Animal Services will coordinate with Humane Societies, South Carolina Department of Agriculture, and animal rescue groups. - D. Animal Services Officials in the community provide for the safety and enforcement of animal related issues as they pertain to domestic animals and livestock. - 1.
-Department of Natural Resources handles wildlife that become involved in inhabited area situations. - E. Colleton County Fire-Rescue coordinates the emergency technical rescue of entrapped and entangled large animals with the coordination of Large Animal Rescue Team. - F. Colleton County Fire-Rescue and Sheriff's Office provide for the emergency response of disaster support equipment and personnel to incidents involving animal emergencies. - G. Colleton Animal Shelter (a division of Colleton County Animal Services) and other volunteer animal care organizations provide for the enforcement of animal care regulations and care of those animals that have been legally seized by court order or the surrendering of neglected animals. - H. All ESF-17 personnel will be trained on the principles of the National Incident Management System (NIMS) and integrate those principles into all ESF-17 planning and response operations.
+Department of Natural Resources handles wildlife that become involved in inhabited area situations. - E. Colleton County Fire-Rescue coordinates the emergency technical rescue of entrapped and entangled large animals with the coordination of Colleton County Animal Services. - F. Colleton County Fire-Rescue and Sheriff's Office provide for the emergency response of disaster support equipment and personnel to incidents involving animal emergencies. - G. Colleton Animal Shelter (a division of Colleton County Animal Services) and other volunteer animal care organizations provide for the enforcement of animal care regulations and care of those animals that have been legally seized by court order or the surrendering of neglected animals. - H. All ESF-17 personnel will be trained on the principles of the National Incident Management System (NIMS) and integrate those principles into all ESF-17 planning and response operations.